ammar-tanwar/bloglearnbay/posts/model-vs-algorithm-in-ml.md

 id: "model-vs-algorithm-in-ml"
 tableData:
   [
-  Model vs Algorithm in ML,
  Model vs Algorithm in ML Introduction,
+What is an algorithm in Machine learning?,
+What is the Model in Machine learning?,
+How the model and algorithms work together in machine learning?, Conclusion,
   ]
 ---